mozilla-mobile/firefox-ios/BUILDING.md

 brew install carthage
 ```

+> OS X 10.11 El Capitan note: At time of writing it was not possible to install Carthage via homebrew.
+Instead, install the latest Carthage release manually from their [https://github.com/Carthage/Carthage/releases](releases page)

 You can now execute our `checkout.sh` script:

 ```
 ./checkout.sh
 ```

+> If checkout fails with an error like `fatal: Not a git repository (or any of the parent directories): .git` you may have to remove the `~/Library/Caches/org.carthage.CarthageKit` directory first.
+See [this Carthage issue](https://github.com/Carthage/Carthage/issues/407)

 At this point you have checked out the source code for both the Firefox for iOS project and it's dependencies.
 You can now build and run the application.